aditya-7-7/sql-data-warehouse/README.md

 ✅ Data Modeling: Implemented Star Schema and Aggregated Tables for optimized reporting and analytics.

-✅ Documentation: Built a data catalogue, flow diagrams, and architecture diagrams for easy maintenance and onboarding.
+✅ Documentation: Built a data catalog, flow diagrams, and architecture diagrams for easy maintenance and onboarding.

 ✅ Quality Assurance: Wrote test and validation scripts to ensure data integrity and capture lineage.